 Management Agreement.
-Under an Amended and Restated Investment Management Agreement with DWS Investment Management Americas.
-Inc. ("DIMA" or the "Advisor"), an indirect, wholly owned subsidiary of DWS Group GmbH & Co.
-KGaA ("DWS Group"), the Advisor directs the investments of the Fund in accordance with its investment objectives. policies and restrictions.
-The Advisor determines the securities, instruments and other contracts relating to investments to be purchased, sold or entered into by the Fund.
+Under an Amended and Restated Investment Management Agreement with DWS Investment Management Americas, Inc. ("DIMA" or the "Advisor"), an indirect, wholly owned subsidiary of DWS Group GmbH & Co.
+KGaA ("DWS Group"), the Advisor directs the investments of DWS Government & Agency Securities Portfolio and DWS Tax-Exempt Portfolio in accordance with their respective investment objectives, policies and restrictions.
+The Advisor determines the securities, instruments and other contracts relating to investments to be purchased, sold or entered into by each Fund.

-The monthly management fee for the Fund is computed based on the combined average daily net assets of the two funds of the Trust and allocated to the Fund based on its relative net assets, computed and accrued daily and payable monthly, at the following annual rates:
+The monthly management fee for the Funds is computed based on the combined average daily net assets of the two funds of the Trust and allocated to DWS Government & Agency Securities Portfolio and DWS Tax-Exempt Portfolio, respectively, based on their relative net assets, computed and accrued daily and payable monthly, at the following annual rates: